 Basic pantry staples list

 Wondering what pantry staples to stock at home?
-Below is a list of basic pantry items you frequently use, so keeping your pantry stocked with them is wise.
+Below is a list of basic pantry items you might use frequently, so keeping your pantry stocked with them is wise.
 But every family is different, so your pantry staples may look slightly different from this, and that’s okay.
 What matters is you are saving money and feeding your family properly.

 1. Pasta